learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How to create and trigger events in javascript?
+## Q 10.2.
+How to create and trigger events in javascript?

 Events can be handled either through `addEventListener()` method or we can trigger events on individual components by defining specific JavaScript functions.